runkids/vue-condition-watcher/README.md

   * `conditions` (⚠️Required) : An object of conditions, also be initial value
   * `defaultParams`: An object of fetcher's default parameters
-  * `beforeFetch`: A function you can do before fetch data
+  * `beforeFetch`: A function you can do before fetch data Parameters
+  * `afterFetch`: A function you can do after fetch data.
+Parameters: `data`.

     ```javascript